colingourlay/byteprint/README.md

 Publishing Articles/Pages
 -------------------------

 To create a new article in the admin site, just enter a name for it and submit the form.
-You'll be taken into the first 'scrap' of the article, which by default is a WYSIWYG editor.
+You'll be taken into the first **scrap** of the article, which by default is a WYSIWYG editor.
 If you access the article again from the main Articles page (use the left hand nav to get there), you can then start adding and rearranging scraps to build up your article.
 Click the edit button (which looks like a yellow note with a pencil) to edit any scrap.
 Currently, you can enable or disable the rendering of any scrap by clicking the 'eye' icon on the left of the scrap in 'pile' view.
 [NOTE: this format will change in the near future, joining both 'views' of the article into a single editing page] All articles and pages begin as drafts, so you'll have to manually publish them to see them on your site.
-To do this, hover over the article on the main article section, and click 'quick edit'.
-You then need to check the 'Publish' box, and save.
+To do this, hover over the article on the main article section, and click **quick edit**.
+You then need to check the **Publish** checkbox, and save.
 Then have a look on your site!

 Global Site Scrap Piles
 -----------------------

-Common site 'widgets', such as Recent Articles lists, and Pages' lists are all handled in exactly the same way as articles - they're scraps, and you can enable 'piles' of them anywhere in your site by placing a single tag in your Theme's template.
+Common site 'widgets', such as Recent Articles lists, and Pages lists are all handled in exactly the same way as articles - they're scraps, and you can enable 'piles' of them anywhere in your site by placing a single tag in your Theme's template.
 [Note: the Theme system is still in development - have a look at the `byteprint/bp/themes` folder to see a rudimentary concept].

 Scrap Blueprints (For Developers)
 ---------------------------------